Using A Double Bridle with a Show Pony...

 Usually the noseband and browband will be raised and patterned.

-The bridoon and weymoth bits should also be small, with a short shank on the curb.
+The bridoon and weymouth bits should also be small, with a short shank on the curb.

 A Tom Thumb Weymouth would be ideal.

-The show sets now generally available are finer than the general double sets.
+The show pony sets now generally available are finer than the general double bridle sets.

 Running gags are not allowed alone or as part of a double bridle.

-You must ensure the rider has or is given some training in how to use the double bridle.
+You must ensure the show pony rider has been given some training in how to use the double bridle properly.

 If a child is nervous or inexperienced a better alternative is often the Rugby Pelham, which outwardly resembles a curb and bridoon but has a much less definite action.